Women of the Ku Klux Klan: Second wave

-The second wave began in the early 1920s.
+The second wave began in the first half of the 1920s.
 In 1923, the Women of the Ku Klux Klan was formed as an auxiliary group of the Ku Klux Klan with its capital in Little Rock, Arkansas.
 The Women of the Ku Klux Klan eventually became independent of the Ku Klux Klan.
 After gaining independence, membership of WKKK was approx 125,000.
 Within four months, the WKKK claimed membership had doubled to 250,000 and by November 1923 thirty-six states had chapters of Women of the Ku Klux Klan.
 Like the Klan, they were anti-Jewish, anti-Catholic, anti-immigrant, and anti-black.
 Although they were not as violent as their male counterparts, the KKK, they sometimes resorted to violent tactics.
 Similar to the original Klan, the Women of the Ku Klux Klan published their own creed, or "Kreed", in 1927 that outlined the goals and beliefs of the organization.
 By the end of the decade, the Klan collapsed rapidly as a result of economic depression, internal battles, and financial scandals.

 During the 1920s, the women helped the Ku Klux Klan expand their efforts throughout the country.
 The WKKK functioned separately from the KKK but it would join them in parades, social functions, and occasional meetings.
 To qualify for membership, one had to be a native-born, white Protestant woman.
 The WKKK drew its members from both rural and urban areas of the country.

 Mary Elizabeth Tyler was an Atlanta public-relations professional who, along with Edward Young Clarke, founded the Southern Publicity Association.
 Their organization helped to turn the initially second Ku Klux Klan into a mass-membership organization with a broader social agenda.
 Elizabeth Tyler once stated, “the women’s organization will be on par with that of the men.
 We plan that all women who join us shall have equal rights with that of the men.”
 However, she also mentioned that “the women’s division...will not be in any sense a dependent auxiliary of the Ku Klux Klan.
 It will be a separate organization...bound to the parent organization.”